 ISG researchers and visiting scholars present their findings at conferences, workshops, and weekly seminars.
 Click on the boxes below to access video recordings.

-The Social Genomics research group will meet weekly from 10:00-11:30 AM on Thursdays during the fall 2021 semester.
-Meetings will be held in Room 1328 Sterling Hall and virtually.
+The Social Genomics research group will meet weekly from 9:00–10:30 AM on Wednesdays during the 2022 spring semester.
+Meetings will be held in Room 1328 Sterling Hall and/or virtually.

 The group welcomes guest presenters on: